cjoakim/azure-cosmosdb-changefeed/README.md

 ```

 The restore process takes only a few seconds to execute.
 After it completes
-let's execute the same above query for Davidson.
-It shows that the Documents
+let's execute the same above query for Davidson in the **events** conllection.
-indeed have been restored from a previous version.
+It shows that the Documents indeed have been restored from a previous version.

 ```
 Query: SELECT * FROM c where c.city_name = 'Davidson'